Can't figure out what BZAW stands for? Here's some help with theological abbreviations.

 The Elenchus section of Ephemerides Theologicae Lovanienses is a major index for Bible and especially systematic theology.
 Some volumes list abbreviations for secondary sources.

 Several church history indexes include abbreviations for secondary sources, including Revue d'Histoire Ecclesiastique (especially strong for 20th century, European, and Catholic history), Bibliographia Patristica (early church history), Sixteenth Century Bibliography and Archiv für Reformationsgeschichte (Reformation history).

 Many of the larger theological encyclopedias have modest abbreviation lists.
-See, for example, vol. 11 of Lexikon für Theologie und Kirche for secondary sources, and vol. 1 of Religion in Geschichte und Gegenwart for both primary and secondary sources.
+See, for example, vol. 11 of Lexikon für Theologie und Kirche for secondary sources, and vol. 1 of Religion Past and Present (translation of Religion in Geschichte und Gegenwart) for both primary and secondary sources.

 Ancient Near Eastern Studies

 Context of Scripture translates many ANE texts, provides an abbreviation list and has secondary bibliography scattered throughout the volumes.
 Most volumes of the journal Orientalia have a "Keilschriftbibliographie" (Cuneiform bibliography) with short secondary abbreviation list.
 Remember the best approach is not just to check the abbreviation list, but also to use the index to locate the specific citation whose abbreviation baffles you, thus giving you the full citation.
 The journal Archiv für Orientforschung contains several bibliographies.
 The assyriological bibliography is in every volume; other bibliographies appear irregularly.
 Each volume of the Reallexikon der Assyriologie has a distinct abbreviation list of primary and secondary sources in Assyriology.
 Vol 7 of Lexikon der Agyptologie has a number of lists for both primary and secondary sources in Egyptology.